chrisgleissner/loom-webflux-benchmarks/README.md

 ### 25k-vus-smooth-spike-get-post-movies

-Like the earlier scenario, but instead of just getting movies, we are now additionally saving them:
+Like the previous scenario, but instead of just getting movies, we are now additionally saving them:

 - 75% of requests are GET requests which are split into three groups, each requesting movies by a specific director.
 - 25% of requests are POST requests.